holly-cummins/holly-cummins.github.io/content/posts/draft--bonkers-beans/index.md

 of peanuts as an ingredient, which persists in Southern cooking to this day.
 He also invented some frankly startling industrial uses for peanuts, such as peanut shampoo and peanut nitroglycerine.
+(A century earlier, Antoine-Augustin Parmentier was responsible for a similar effort to change the image of the potato.
+Parmentier's work led to the decriminalization of potatoes in France.)

 Carver was a prolific inventor, and his innovations improved many lives, but I think there's a deeper lesson in his story.
 The way